-- c.
-Establish the built area of the settlement within the Major Development Site, and the location of major land uses, having particular regard to ensuring an appropriate relationship with Denny Abbey listed building and scheduled monument; - d.
-Consider the relationship and interaction with Waterbeach village, and the Cambridge Research Park; - e.
-The provision of all built development and formal open space uses within the Major Development area shown on the Policies Map.
+- 5. The built area of the settlement will be contained within the Major Development Site, and the location of major land uses and design of the northern edge of the new town will ensure an appropriate relationship with Denny Abbey listed building and scheduled monument; - 6.
+The new town will establish an appropriate relationship and interaction with Waterbeach village, and the Cambridge Research Park; - 7.
+All built development will be provided within the Major Development Site shown on the Policies Map.
+Land outside the Major Development Site can provide other associated uses and mitigation including drainage, habitat compensation and informal open space.